 OHK is committed to promoting the city’s brightest, young opera singers.
 In 2015, OHK launched the Jockey Club Opera Hong Kong Young Artist Development and Education Programme (the Programme), a three-year opera training programme designed to nurture ten young local artists.
 The success of the Programme led to its renewal by The Hong Kong Jockey Club Charities Trust for another three years from 2019 to 2022, providing intensive training to 12 local artists.

-In addition to staging operas and concerts, opera school tours, summer camps and master classes are held regularly to reach the young population.
-Opera Hong Kong Chorus and Opera Hong Kong Children Chorus were established in 2004 and 2008 respectively and are becoming recognised forces in the local choral scene.
+OHK also places a strong emphasis on its education and community activities.
+Opera school tours, summer schools and master classes are held regularly to reach young audiences.
+The music centre in Wanchai provides a wide range of courses for early age children to adult in addition to Children Chorus classes.
+The OHK Chorus and the OHK Children Chorus were established in 2004 and 2008 respectively and are becoming recognised contributors on the local choral scene.

 The recent development of the Greater Bay Area has created an environment for OHK to initiate more collaborations and bring the art of opera to a wider audience.